eloquent/phony/doc/index.md

         - [Verifying spy closure binding]
     - [Verifying spy output]
         - [Verifying spy return values]
+            - [Verifying generators returned by spies]
+            - [Verifying traversables returned by spies]
         - [Verifying spy exceptions]
-    - [Verifying spies with generators or traversables]
-        - [Verifying values produced by spies]
-        - [Verifying values received by spies]
-        - [Verifying exceptions received by spies]
     - [Verifying cardinality with spies]
         - [Verifying that a spy event happened an exact number of times]
         - [Verifying that a spy event happened a bounded number of times]